FadyMattar/FadyMattar/README.md

 <br />

 <p align="center">
-  I'm passionate about engineering, network simulations, and autonomous driving.
+  I'm passionate about engineering, Computer networks and Internet simulations, and also autonomous driving.
 Always eager to learn new technologies and build robust systems.
 </p>

 ## 🚀 Currently Working On